findchris/mysql_proxy_adapter/README.markdown

 MysqlProxyAdapter
 =======================

-MysqlReplicationAdapter is a simple ActiveRecord database adapter that allows database connection control when using [MySQL Proxy](http://forge.mysql.com/wiki/MySQL_Proxy).
+MysqlProxyAdapter is a simple ActiveRecord database adapter that allows database connection control when using [MySQL Proxy](http://forge.mysql.com/wiki/MySQL_Proxy).